tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/操作指南/快照管理/定期快照_intl_en.md

 1. Log in to the CFS console and go to the [Snapshot Policies](https://console.cloud.tencent.com/cfs/snapshot/policy?rid=1) page.
 2. Select a region.
-3. Select either of the following methods to delete scheduled snapshot policies.
+3. Delete a scheduled snapshot policy as follows:
- - Deleting a single policy: click **More** > **Delete Policy** in the row of the target policy.
+ Click **More** > **Delete Policy** in the row of the target policy.
- - Deleting policies in batches: select the scheduled snapshot policies to delete and click **Delete** above the scheduled snapshot policy list.

 ### Setting permanent storage for scheduled snapshots

 >?
 If **Snapshot Retention** is set to **Permanent** for a scheduled snapshot policy, you do not need to perform the following operations for snapshots automatically created using this policy.
 >

-1. Log in to the CFS console and go to the [Snapshot Policies](https://console.cloud.tencent.com/cfs/snapshot/policy?rid=1) page.
+1. Log in to the CFS console and go to the [Snapshot List](https://console.intl.cloud.tencent.com/cfs/snapshot/list?rid=1) page.
 2. Select a region.
 3. Click the ID of the target snapshot.
 4. On the details page, click **Permanent** to permanently store the snapshot, and **Snapshot Retention** of the snapshot is changed to **Permanent**.